Course 1. Assistance and Prevention

 A predisposition to teamwork and good interpersonal skills are also crucial.
 Students must be able to collaborate effectively with colleagues, families, and media professionals, while maintaining an empathetic approach that is respectful of different perspectives.
 The ability to stay calm and manage stress in emergency situations is critical, as the nature of the job can be emotionally demanding.

+In addition, it is important that students have a particular sensitivity towards the issues of safety and protection of vulnerable people.
+They must understand the importance of privacy and confidentiality of information, especially when it comes to handling missing persons cases.
 Students must possess a combination of communication, technical and interpersonal skills in order to participate effectively in the module.
 These skills will prepare them to face the complex challenges related to institutional communication and the management of relations with the media and families of missing persons, as well as to understand and prevent the causes of disappearance.

 Suggested resources for further reading